 Accurate record keeping is critical.
-We have a responsibility to be accurate in our records required by the Department of Transportation, in our employment records, Kronos or other timekeeping records, environmental compliance records, business and travel expenses, shipping and receiving data, cash receipts, and financial figures in a timely and accurate manner.
-Falsifying Company information, or coercing or asking others to submit false information or documentation, whether stored in writing or electronically is prohibited.
-All transactions must be properly authorized, completely and accurately recorded on the Company's books, in accordance with generally accepted accounting principles, and recorded properly according to the Company's record keeping policy.
+We have a responsibility to accurately report all business information, such as hours worked, business and travel expenses, shipping and receiving data, and financial figures in a timely and accurate manner.
+Falsifying Company information whether stored in writing or electronically is prohibited.
+All transactions must be properly authorized, completely and accurately recorded on the Company's books, and recorded in accordance with generally accepted accounting principles.
 No secret, undisclosed, or unrecorded funds or assets may be established or maintained for any purpose.
-Falsification of Company documents, whether they are personally provided documents or a result of the work process, is a violation of Company policy.